A Simple and Adaptive Dispersion Regression Model for Count Data: DW Regression Model

 We now exploit this advantageous property of a DW distribution within a regression context, where the interest is to model the relationship between a count response variable and a set of covariates.

-\subsection{Model formulation}
+\subsection{Model Formulation}

-We introduce the DW regression model for count data in analogy with the continuous Weibull regression, which is well-known in survival analysis and life time modelling.
+We introduce the DW regression model for count data in analogy with the continuous Weibull regression, which is well known in survival analysis and life-time modelling.
 Recalling that the distribution function of a continuous Weibull distribution is given by

 with scale parameter $\lambda$, one can see that the parameter $ q $ of a DW distribution is equivalent to $ e^{-\lambda}$ in the continuous case.
-Since Weibull regression imposes a log link between the parameter $ \lambda $ and the predictors \citep{da2008improved,lee2003statistical}, the DW regression can be introduced via the parameter $q$. \autoref{fig:the effect of q on PMF} shows how the parameter $ q $ affects the scale and the shape of the probability mass function of the DW distribution.
+Because Weibull regression imposes a log link between the parameter $ \lambda $ and the predictors \citep{da2008improved,lee2003statistical}, the DW regression can be introduced via the parameter $q$.
+Figure~\ref{fig:the effect of q on PMF} shows how the parameter $ q $ affects the scale and the shape of the probability mass function of the DW distribution.